Skip to main content

 3.5-Inch Tall Sides with X-Bend

-The standard 3.5-inch vertical sides, called the skirt, provide several functions.
-This height ensures adequate overlap with the chase walls for secure fastening and weather protection.
-The x-bend (a small fold in the metal) adds rigidity, preventing oil-canning (waviness) in the flat metal surfaces.
+The standard 3.5-inch vertical sides, called the skirt, do a couple of important things.
+That height gives you enough overlap with the chase walls for secure fastening and good weather protection.
+The x-bend, a small fold pressed into the metal, stiffens the flat surfaces so they don’t wave or oil-can.

-Denver’s wind conditions make this rigidity essential.
-I’ve seen thinner covers without proper bends flex and eventually tear at fastener points during sustained winds of 40+ mph, common along the Front Range.
+Denver’s wind makes that stiffness non-negotiable.
+I’ve watched thin covers without a proper bend flex and tear right at the fastener points during the sustained 40-plus mph winds we get along the Front Range.

 Pipe Lock Seams for Large Covers

-Our Strong Recommendation: Copper, lead-coated copper, Freedom Gray, and stainless steel chase covers should be soldered after installation for maximum weather protection.
-The soldering process creates completely waterproof seams that withstand Denver’s freeze-thaw cycles and prevent capillary action, which draws moisture through mechanical seams.
+Our Strong Recommendation: Copper, lead-coated copper, Freedom Gray, and stainless steel covers should be soldered after installation for the best weather protection.
+Soldering makes the seams completely waterproof so they hold up through Denver’s freeze-thaw cycles and don’t let capillary action pull moisture through a mechanical seam.

 Installation Methods and Mounting Options